- FDIC Insurance: Protects your funds up to $250,000 in an insured account. No one has lost funds in an FDIC insured account! (www.FDIC.gov)

 Savings accounts are a great tool to save money for short and long-term goals.
 They can also help to avoid overdraft fees as funds can be transferred from a savings account into a checking account if the account is low on funds.
 Generally, you can withdraw from your savings only up to 6 times per month.
 Some savings accounts come with ATM cards.

-Many banks offer bank accounts that do not charge fees.
+Many banks offer bank accounts that do not charge regular fees, especially for youth.
 If you’re a student, you will probably qualify for free banking.
 It is important to shop for a bank that offers fee free accounts.
 Even if you have an account without any regular fees, there may be a fee for inactivity or receiving a paper statement.
 Ask your banker what you need to do to avoid fees.

 Even if you do not make enough income to money to have to pay income taxes, you will have to pay social security and Medicare tax (FICA).
 Bottom line – you will NOT take home ALL of your paycheck so do not plan to spend it all.